How to Identify and Reduce Self-Checkout Theft and FraudRetail

 How Common is Self-Checkout Fraud?

 A recent survey found nearly one in five shoppers polled said they had stolen something from a self-checkout lane.
 Industry experts estimate that thefts at self-checkout tills have doubled within the last four years.
-Another study examined 1 million self-checkout transactions in the United Kingdom and found losses incurred through self-service kiosks came to nearly 4% of stock, compared to just 1.47% otherwise.
+Another study examined 1 million self-checkout transactions in the United Kingdom and found losses incurred through self-service kiosks came to nearly 4% of the stock, compared to just 1.47% otherwise.

 Research shows that part of the reason for higher theft rates is the people who ordinarily would not steal see this as “gaming the system” rather than outright theft.
 Industry experts explain that self-checkout thieves often rationalize their bad behavior — perhaps by blaming their theft on machine glitches, thinking they’re owed compensation for their “work” at the kiosk, or even telling themselves it was an honest mistake.
 Whether due to these or some other rationalization, it seems clear that some people are more likely to steal from machines more readily than human cashiers.